Friday, May 29, 2026

 Willie's expression didn't soften, but something like weariness passed behind his eyes.
 "We don't have the luxury of the season, Sister.
 The Spirit moves us forward.
 We must trust the Lord will provide the seasoning where the timing failed us.
 Go to the Danish division.
 Brother Mortenson is already beginning the inventory."

-A hush fell over the camp.
-The saws fell silent one by one as a man climbed onto the wheel of a supply wagon in the center of the clearing.
-Millen Atwood.
-His face was sun-scorched leather, deep lines carved by twenty years on the frontier.
-He stood with his hat in his hand, hair plastered to his forehead.
-When he spoke, his voice wasn't polished oratory.
-It was raspy, blunt, cutting through the humid air with the weight of experience.
+The camp grew quiet as a man climbed onto a supply wagon in the middle of the clearing.
+It was Millen Atwood.
+His face was tanned and lined from years on the frontier.
+He held his hat in his hand.
+When he spoke, his voice was rough and direct.

 "I have been to the mountains," Atwood began, his gaze sweeping over the tired faces of the mothers and the small, hollow-eyed children.
 "I have seen the wind at the South Pass.
 I tell you now, as a brother and a servant of the Lord, that if we leave this late in the year, we are marking our own graves.
 The snows do not wait for faith.
 The mountains do not ask if you are weary.
 If we move now, with these carts of green wood and these children who have already given too much, we will leave a trail of bones from here to the valley."